 A large part of keeping your fish healthy is ensuring that their habitat remains healthy.
 Regular maintenance is key to keeping the aquarium environment safe.
-One roadblock for aquarium owners is knowing what maintenance they should perform.
+One roadblock for new aquarium owners is not knowing what maintenance they should perform, and when.
 Experts may disagree on the specific points of aquarium maintenance, but everyone agrees that following a regular routine of any kind is better than no maintenance at all.
-This is one recommended routine aquarium maintenance plan.
+This is one recommended aquarium maintenance plan.

 Why Do Maintenance?

 Often aquarium owners don't give much thought to maintenance.
 After all, they have a filter, and some bottom-feeding fish to pick up stuff that falls there.
 So what else is needed?
 Some will cite the fact that nobody is cleaning the rivers, lakes, and oceans, and the fish do fine.
 So why clean the aquarium?
 That's actually a good question.
 Mother Nature is not idle, she does a pretty good job of cleaning things up in the great outdoors.
 Lakes, rivers, and oceans are large bodies of water that have currents and waves circulating the water.
 Rain falling adds fresh water, and live plants produce oxygen while absorbing carbon dioxide.
 The sheer volume of water also serves to dilute any harmful toxins.

-Unlike bodies of water in nature, an aquarium is a relatively small amount of water.
-Add to that the fact that it is a closed system, and it becomes quite different than a habitat in nature.
+Unlike bodies of water in nature, an aquarium holds a relatively small amount of water.
+Add to that the fact that it is a closed system, and it becomes quite different from a habitat in nature.
 Nothing goes into or out of the tank unless you have a hand in making it happen.
 Filters certainly help, but if not maintained, filters become clogged and will no longer work properly.
 Meanwhile, fish continue to produce waste, uneaten food decays, and potentially harmful byproducts slowly build up.
 The only way an aquarium will remain clean is if you take the time to perform maintenance on a regular basis.
 Otherwise, the habitat will become unhealthy for the fish over time.

 Frequency of Maintenance